 Now for most of you & MYSELF, safety is a big concern when visiting an unfamiliar city or country.
 So I will address what most of you are probably concerned about…..

-How Safe is the Colombia Amazon?
+How Safe is the Colombian Amazon?

-Safe.
+The Colombian amazon is safe.
 According to most locals, Leticia is actually one of the safer places of Colombia.
 Now I’m not advocating you to go walk around with all your valuables in plain sight and leave your cash stash out but exercise same caution as anywhere and keep your head on a swivel.

 How Big is Leticia?

 Leticia is quite small so it’s to easy acquaint yourself with the surroundings.
 Everything is walkable but if you do need a ride anywhere, Tuk-Tuks and motorbikes are almost more present than people.

 Where to next after the Colombian Amazon?

 Heading back to Bogota from Leticia?
 Don’t miss your flight as prices can vary significantly day to day.
 Here are some of Best Things to do in Bogota